Gradient flows for empirical Bayes in high-dimensional linear models: Proof of consistency

-\begin{proof} Fixing any constant $\eta>0$, the smoothed distribution $g_{\eta}$ satisfies an LSI with uniformly bounded LSI constant for all $g \in \cP(M)$ \cite[Theorem 1.1]{bardet2018functional}.
+Fixing any constant $\eta>0$, the smoothed distribution $g_{\eta}$ satisfies a LSI with uniformly bounded LSI constant for all $g \in \cP(M)$ \cite[Theorem 1.1]{bardet2018functional}.
 Note that convolving $g$ with $\N_\eta$ corresponds to adding an independent $\N(0,\eta^2\,\X\X^\top)$ noise vector to $\y$.
 Hence by the data processing inequality,

 and it suffices to lower bound the TV distance on the right side for priors $g_{\eta}$ and $g_{\eta}'$.

 Noting that $g_{\eta}$ has variance at most $M^2+\eta^2$ for every $g \in \cP(M)$, we pick a constant $v>0$ satisfying